LemmyNet/jerboa/README.md

 | -------------------------------------------------------------------------- | ------------------------------------------------------------------------ |
 | ![img_1](./fastlane/metadata/android/en-US/images/phoneScreenshots/01.png) | ![img_2](fastlane/metadata/android/en-US/images/phoneScreenshots/02.png) |

-Jerboa is a native-android client for Lemmy, built using the native Android Toolkit, Jetpack Compose.
+Jerboa is a native Android client for Lemmy, built using the native Android toolkit and Jetpack Compose.

-**Warning**: You can submit issues, but between Lemmy and lemmy-ui, I probably won't have too much time to work on them.
-Learn jetpack compose like I did if you want to help make this app better.
+**Warning**: You can submit issues, but between Lemmy and lemmy-ui the developers probably won't have too much time to work on them.
+You can learn Jetpack Compose and contribute if you want to help make this app better.

-### Built With
+### Built with

 - [Android Jetpack Compose](https://developer.android.com/jetpack/compose)
 - [Kotlin](https://kotlinlang.org/)